shionkorsak/chefoo/README.md

 ```

 ## Component documentation
 Feel free to edit anything you want.
-All the frontend-esque
+All the frontend-esque stuff I have is because I was testing to see if I was importing info correctly etc!

 ### Widgets